vedantbhardwaj10/Atlas-Heavy-Machinery-Post-Sales-AMC-Performance-Churn-Analytics/README.md

-# Atlas Heavy Machinery Post-Sales AMC-Performance & Churn-Analytics
+# Atlas Heavy Machinery Post-Sales AMC Performance & Churn Analytics
 ## Work In Progress.
 Post-sales analysis focusing on AMC attachment and AMC churn by fleet size, revenue at risk, and regression on machine sales vs AMC revenue to quantify the impact of the relationship b/w the two.